-Hi Friends!
-I want to share a fun DIY chalk paint furniture makeover with you today and an awesome tip for making your own chalk paint from regular latex paint!
+Here's a fun duo of DIY chalk paint makeovers to inspire you and an awesome tip for making your own chalk paint from regular latex paint!

-I knew that I wanted a French countryside, beachy-look for these pieces, and chalk paint is the perfect answer.
 Now, I’m not talking about the blackboard chalk paint (that’s a whole different look).
-I mean the milky whitewashed chalk paint that dries to a matte finish.
+I mean the milky, whitewashed chalk paint that dries to a matte finish.

 Chalk paint was invented in the 1990s by a woman named Annie Sloan.
 An original DIY-er, Annie couldn't find quick-drying matte-finish paint that would give her that distressed Provincial look she wanted.
 So, she rolled up her sleeves and got to work mixing up her version of "chalk paint."
 Eventually, she branded it and sold a line of high-end paint in stores.
 The finish of this paint has a soft, chalky appearance and is often available in whites and pastel tones.